Blue, Red and Grey

 "Blue, Red and Grey" is the eighth song on the Who's 1975 album The Who by Numbers.
 An acoustic ballad featuring the song's writer, Pete Townshend, on lead vocals, the song is generally considered one of the lighter songs on the album.

 Background

 "Blue, Red and Grey" is sung by Pete Townshend, with the only instrumentation being Townshend on ukulele and John Entwistle playing horns.
 A group version of the song was recorded, but the recording was apparently lost.

 Although Roger Daltrey, who was absent on the final track, claimed that the song was one of his favorites off the album, Townshend disliked the song and did not want it to be released.
 However, producer Glyn Johns successfully pushed for its inclusion on The Who by Numbers.

 The song cross-fades with "They Are All In Love" in the 1996 remaster of the album, but in the original version, it did not.

 Lyrics

-In contrast to many songs on The Who by Numbers, "Blue, Red and Grey" features mostly positive lyrics, with a repeating phrase of "I like every minute of the day" being repeated throughout the song.
+In contrast to many songs on The Who by Numbers, "Blue, Red and Grey" features mostly positive lyrics, with the phrase "I like every minute of the day" being repeated throughout the song.